vinwann/query2insight/README.md

 # Query2Insight

 ## Introduction
-  <p>Query2Insight is a fully open-source LLM-powered chatbot designed to provide users with tailored insights and assistance across various domains.
-The app integrates several cutting-edge technologies to enhance its functionality and user experience.
-It utilizes the power of Groq for efficient model execution and leverages Streamlit for an interactive user interface.
-The backend is supported by TinyDBService, which manages the chatbot's metadata and session information.
-The RAG engine plays a crucial role in retrieving context-specific information to ensure accurate responses.
-The chatbot is capable of handling different types of queries, including those related to programming, health, and general assistance.</p>
+  <p>Query2Insight is a fully open-source lightweight LLM-powered chatbot designed to provide users with tailored insights and assistance to its users.
+The application utilizes Jac-Lang as its backbone to seamlessly interact with LLMs provided through Groq and front end which is powered by Streamlit.
+The backend is supported by TinyDBService, which manages the chatbot's metadata, session information, chat history, and user data.
+The RAG engine plays a crucial role in retrieving context-specific information using the documents the user has uploaded.
+The chatbot is capable of extracting relevant data about the user in a conversational manner.</p>

 ### Chat Interface